jlrelihan/Project-1/README.md

 ### `day_one`

 #### Returns all cases by case type for a country from the first recorded case.
 Cases must be one of: confirmed, recovered, deaths.
+Formatting for type is either by Country name or slug (South Africa or south-africa)

 ``` r
 day_one <- function(type="south-africa", case="confirmed" ){